-Students whose records have been inactivated due to withdrawal, academic dismissal, or registration/enrollment inactivity of three consecutive semesters or more must apply for readmission to their academic program in order to return as an MSP student.
-An application for readmission must be submitted to the Office of the Registrar.
-Applications for readmission will be reviewed by the Registrar and Program Director based on current admission criteria and degree requirements as established by the academic program.
+Applicants for readmission must submit an updated application, resume and any other requested documents.
+The applications for readmission will be reviewed by the Director of Student Services/Registrar and Vice President of Academics based on current admission criteria and degree requirements as established by the academic program.
 Length of time since attending, prior academic standing, and amount of credits previously completed will be considered in determining approval of readmission or the requirement to participate in the interview/new student application process.
-A meeting with the Program Director may be required.
+An individual meeting with the Vice President of Academics or other appropriate administrator is required for any request for return after an academic dismissal.

-All holds (financial, academic, etc.) must be resolved prior to consideration for readmission.
-Contact the Office of the Registrar at 248-476-1122 to determine if there are any holds on the student record.
+All holds (financial, academic, etc.) must be resolved prior to seeking readmission.
+Contact the Director of Student Services/Registrar at 248-476-1122 to determine if there are any holds on the student record.

-Satisfactory Academic Progress (SAP) for Financial Aid is based on prior academic standing, to include grades, cumulative progress and GPA.
+Satisfactory Academic Progress (SAP) for Financial Aid is based on prior academic standing, to include grades, cumulative progress, and GPA.
 This determines federal financial aid eligibility.
 If offered readmission, the SAP status will be the same as when previously enrolled.
 Individuals whose financial aid was previously suspended may be eligible for financial aid upon return to good SAP status.